EngineerBetter/cf-plex/README.md

 cf-plex create-org new-org
 ```

+If your credentials contain the separators used in the example above, you can specify your own as environment variables:

+* `CF_PLEX_SEP_TRIPLE` for the separator between the three items that identify a Cloud Foundry
+* `CF_PLEX_SEP_CREDS_API` for the separator between the user/pass and the API URL
+* `CF_PLEX_SEP_USER_PASS` for the separator betwen the username and the password

 ### Ignoring Errors

 `cf-plex` will fail fast if the `cf` CLI returns a non-zero exit code against any API.
 To override this behaviour (ignore the error and continue running the command) specify `--force`: